-Kinetic view heading north along the High Street from the Westerham Road junction to Miles Butchers Shop.
+• Kinetic view heading north along the High Street from the Westerham Road junction to Miles House.
 This view demonstrates the dramatic backdrop of The North Downs which forms an important part of the Conservation Area's setting.
 This becomes clearer moving down the High Street.

-Figure 26: View from the High Street looking toward the North Downs which can be seen behind the trees.
+Figure 26: View from the High Street looking toward the North Downs.